atsaloli/cicd/01_92-deploy-using-ssh.md

 Add gitlab-runner@runner_server's public key to root@stage's `authorized_keys` list.

-Since in our tutorial runner_server and stage one and the same, you can just run:
+Since in our tutorial runner_server and stage one and the same, you can run:

 ```
 sudo cat ~gitlab-runner/.ssh/push_to_stg_docroot.pub | sudo tee -a ~root/.ssh/authorized_keys